-Everyone can agree that drivers should exercise caution when they’re driving around schools, on the way to work in the morning or coming home mid-afternoon.
+Everyone can agree that drivers should exercise caution when they’re driving around schools, on the way to work in the morning, or coming home mid-afternoon.
 School Zones exist because they keep kids safe.
-Through the implementation special speed limits before and after school, installation of timed flashing lights, and the use of crossing guards, the Texas Department of Transportation (TxDOT) has put in place measures that are designed to protect children.
+Through the implementation of special speed limits before and after school, the installation of timed flashing lights, and the use of crossing guards, the Texas Department of Transportation (TxDOT) has put in place measures that are designed to protect children.

 Even with these controls, there are specific things that drivers can do to ensure kids are safe.
 If you’re late for work, don’t make the mistake of speeding through a school zone or weaving through traffic when parents are trying to drop off their kids.
 You’ll pay for it.
 In Texas, police officers are present most of the time when school zones are active.

 Common Sense Tips for Driving in School Zones

 - Put your cell phone and mobile device away when you are proceeding through a school zone.
 It’s against law and you will be ticketed if a police officer sees you on your cell phone.
 If it’s during a time of day when school speed zone limits are enforced you can face a fine of up to $200.
 Given that police officers are often on duty patrolling school zones the risk of being fined increases.